How to make puffy paint for kids that is actually puffy! This recipe is easy to make and lots of fun! Updates by our

-So, here’s a new DIY puffy paint recipe.
+So, here’s a DIY puffy paint recipe.
 One that is extra puffy and doesn’t require a microwave.

-Here’s a video showing Puffy Paint in action!
+Here’s a video showing it in action!
 And don’t forget to scroll down for the recipe!

 - 3+ cups of shaving cream (foam not gel)

 - Ziploc-style sandwich bags